Nishanth2969/TT_RISCV/docs/info.md

-# Project Datasheet: 4-Bit ALU
+# Project Datasheet: RISCV Processor

 ## Overview

-The tt_um_KoushikCSN_RISCV module is a simple, basic processor (or computational unit) designed in Verilog.
+The tt_um_Nishanth_RISCV module is a simple, basic processor (or computational unit) designed in Verilog.
 It operates on a small subset of instructions similar to a RISC-V architecture, with the ability to decode instructions, perform arithmetic or logical operations, and interact with registers and external I/O. This module serves as a building block for a more complex processor design.

 ## How it Works